xrgloria/ck3-shieldmaidens/README.md

 * Adds new Shieldmaiden trait for female warriors in the court of a Pagan Norse leader (North Germantic Culture Group [Danish, Norse, Norwegian, and Swedish] and Ásatrú)
 * Appoint them via a new interaction, which gives them the Shieldmaiden trait
 * Relieve them of their duties with a new interaction, which removes the Shieldmaiden trait
+* Give yourself the Shieldmaiden trait via new Decisions

 Features